Cpymadtools

 Since the DYNAP command makes use of tracking, your sequence needs to be sliced before calling this function.

-• sigma (float) -- the maximum amplitude of the tracked particles, in bunch \(\sigma\).
+• sigma (float) -- The maximum amplitude of the tracked particles, in bunch \(\sigma\).
 Defaults to 5.

-• dense (bool) -- if set to True, an increased number of particles will be tracked.
+• dense (bool) -- If set to True, an increased number of particles will be tracked.
 Defaults to False.

-• cleanup (bool) -- If True, the fort.69 and lyapunov.data files are cleared before returning the dynaptune table.
+• cleanup (bool) -- If True, the fort.69 and lyapunov.data files are cleared before returning the DYNAPTUNE table.
 Defaults to True.

-• **kwargs -- any keyword argument will be transmitted to the DYNAP command in MAD-X.
+• **kwargs -- Any keyword argument will be transmitted to the DYNAP command in MAD-X.

-The resulting dynaptune table, as a TfsDataFrame.
+tfs.TfsDataFrame -- The resulting DYNAPTUNE table, as a TfsDataFrame.

 Example

-dynap_dframe = make_footprint_table(madx)
+dynap_dframe = make_footprint_table(madx, dense=True)

 TWISS Routines